Configure an organizational hierarchy

 There are no strict requirements for how the organizational hierarchy must be structured.
 However, customers often model it after their internal reporting hierarchy.

-Is the organization hierarchy mandatory?
+Is an organizational hierarchy mandatory?

 No. If no organization hierarchy is configured, all repositories will default to the All